- Name: Jazz Appreciation

-Covers how jazz music's evolution as an art form unique to the United States has both shaped and reflected the construction of our national identity.
-Teaches how social and cultural events led to the development of jazz music from 1890 through the 1960's.
+Jazz music's evolution as an art form unique to the United States has both shaped and reflected the construction of our national identity.
+This course teaches how social and cultural events led to the development of jazz music from 1890 through the 1960's.
 Prominent players and groups of each era will be covered, as well as sociological, economic and cultural factors that shaped the many styles of American Jazz as evolved.

-Upon successful completion of this course, the student should be able to with an accuracy of 75%:
+By completion of this course, the student should be able:

-- List in chronological order the prominent eras and trends of Jazz music and identify the names and contributions of key Jazz music personalities.
+- List in chronological order the prominent eras and trends of jazz music and identify the names and contributions of key jazz music personalities.
+(GE 1, 2, 4)

-- Describe the emergence of Jazz music from its beginnings as "Ragtime"then "Swing" tthen to "Be-Bop" to the present day "Smooth Jazz."
+- Describe the emergence of jazz music from its beginnings as ragtime, swing, to “Be-Bop” to the present day “Smooth Jazz.”
+GE 1, 2, 4)

-- Demonstrate an ability to identify individual Jazz music styles, distinguish among the styles of Jazz in terms of music theory and conception.
+- Demonstrate an ability to identify individual jazz music styles, distinguish among the styles of jazz in terms of music theory and conception.
+GE 1, 2, 4)

-- Discuss relationships between Jazz and historical, social and economic factors of each era.
+- Discuss relationships between jazz and the historical, social and economic factors of each era.
+(GE 1, 2, 4)

-- Describe technological advances from the early phonographs to modern multitrack recording.
+- Describe technological advances from the early phonographs to modern multitrack recording, GE 1, 2, 4)

-- Understand the profound impact this music has had throughout the United States and the world.
+- Understand and discuss the profound impact this music has had throughout the United States and the world.
+(GE 1, 2, 6)